awslabs/fargatecli/README.md

 --num flag with a number.
 If you omit this flag, fargate will configure a service with a desired number of tasks of 1.

+Security groups can optionally be specified for the service by passing the --security-group-id flag with a security group ID.
+To add multiple security groups, pass --security-group-id with a security group ID multiple times.
+If --security-group-id is omitted, a permissive security group will be applied to the service.

 ##### fargate service deploy

 ```console